brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 ![Tsuboyu (outside)](/assets/passages/003-kumano-kodo/tsuboyu-1@2x.jpg)

-It's a popular bathhouse for couples -- probably because its cozy quarters won't hold much beyond.
+It's a popular bathhouse for couples -- probably because its cozy quarters won't hold much else.
 As we squeezed into its perfectly blue waters, we realized that even just the two of us were going to be a tight fit.
 Getting into the bathhouse is an adventure of its own, involving a walk down to the other side of the village where you can negotiate with an elderly gentleman for a placard which you will hang above the door as you enter.
-These placards are distributed sequentially and show a number that signals to waiting groups roughly how long they have until it's their turn in the cabin (we were waiting on group "7" above).
+The placards are distributed sequentially, and show a number that signals to waiting groups roughly how long they have until it's their turn in the cabin (we were waiting on group "7" above).

 ![Tsuboyu (inside)](/assets/passages/003-kumano-kodo/tsuboyu-2@2x.jpg)